 The development of the PD modes

 During 1996, I started experimenting with SSTV modes capable of higher resolution than the popular Martin and Scottie modes.
 My initial plan was to use 640 pixels by 512 lines and send RGB information in a similar way to the Martin modes.
 However, to reduce the frame period to a reasonable time, I opted to send the green information at full resolution but to take an average of two lines of red and blue information.
 This worked quite well, giving a three minute transmission time, but sharp horizontal transitions showed some colour fringing.
 When I demonstrated these modes to Don Rotier, K0HEO (the author of WinPix Pro - now a silent key) he suggested using R-Y and B-Y colour encoding, similar to that used in the Robot 36 and 72 second modes.
 I was reluctant at first, due to the extra complexity of the encoding/decoding process, but when I gave in and tried it I was impressed by the quality and lack of colour fringing.
-Thus, the "PD" modes were born; PD standing for Paul and Don and also for "Public Domain", as we intended to publish full specifications for our new SSTV modes in the hope that other authors would include them in their programs.
+Thus, the "PD" modes were born; PD standing for Paul and Don and also for "Public Domain", as we intended to publish full specifications for our new SSTV modes in the hope that other SSTV software developers would include them in their programs.

 Here is a packet radio bulletin I sent out in 1997 giving details of the PD modes: